top of page

 Manchester & Online Nationwide

-You can access our ADHD assessments in Manchester at our clinic in Chorlton (on Mondays), or attend your appointments online from anywhere in the UK (Fridays).
+You can access our ADHD assessments in Manchester at our clinic in Chorlton or Manchester city centre, or in Preston, or attend your appointments online from anywhere in the UK.
 Both options are thorough, confidential, and led by a HCPC-registered Clinical Psychologist.

 Getting Started